andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 4. Draw the current 4 characters until the counter has reached 0
 5. Increment to the next character and go to step 4 until we have reached the end, then go back to step 3
 6. Load the loop string and start the counter
-7. Draw each number one by one unilt we have reached the end, then go back to step 3
+7. Draw each number one by one until we have reached the end, then go back to step 3

 Drawing One Character: